 You can turn Accelerated Realtime Monitoring on or off globally.
 Use this setting to achieve the lowest possible input monitoring latency when monitoring input signals through monitor, headphone, and cue outputs.

 LUNA’s recording engine is fast and highly capable.
 LUNA records 24-bit audio at the current hardware sample rate, on as many tracks as your computer can support.
 With LUNA, you can switch the transport in and out of Record while playing audio.
 You can also enable and disable recording on tracks while the transport is running, so you can punch in manually on one or more tracks while playing back a session.
-All audio and MIDI recordings are delay-compensated on playback, so everything stays tightly synced.
+All audio and MIDI tracks, buses, the main output, and hardware outputs are delay-compensated on playback, so everything stays tightly synchronized.

 Notes on plug-in processing:

-- Only UAD plug-ins can be assigned to a record-enabled track when Accelerated Realtime Monitoring is enabled.
-When you enable ARM, any AU plug-ins on a record or input-enabled track are disabled.
+- Only UAD plug-ins can be monitored on a record-enabled track when Accelerated Realtime Monitoring is enabled.
+When you enable ARM, any Audio Unit plug-ins on a record or input-enabled track are disabled.

 - When a track is record or input-enabled in ARM mode, the last four standard inserts are disabled.